by Texas Homesteader ~

 But I’ll not let this precious rosemary go to waste.
 I’ll dry it and use it in cooking and in making RancherMan’s favorite Cold Process Rosemary Soap.

 I ended up with quite the pile of dried rosemary!
 Where in the world will I store it?
-Those empty coffee canisters once again came to the rescue.
+Those empty coffee canisters once again came to the rescue for storing dry herbs.

 I washed and dried an empty coffee canister and left it open to air dry overnight.
 That’s because I needed to make sure it was absolutely dry.
 Moisture is the enemy of dried herbs.